unosquare/swan-aspnetcore/README.md

 ### EntityFrameworkLogger

 Represents a Logger using EntityFramework.
 Adds an entity framework logger.
 It will help you log to your Database everything necessary to know what’s going on in your application.
 This logger is used in the `Configure` method of your Startup.cs file.
+With this you just add your configuration section and then add in the entity framework, your database context and the models that you use for log entries into your database, then you just pass the application services.

 ```csharp
 public void Configure(IApplicationBuilder app, IHostingEnvironment env, ILoggerFactory loggerFactory)